Inaam83/Inaam83/README.md

+Hi there, I'm Inaam Ullah Khan! 👋
-Hello, I'm a young and driven BSCS student at Iqra University, with a passion for data analytics and using data to inform business decisions.
-Here's a bit more about me:

-Technical Skills: I have experience working with SQL, Power BI, Python and Excel, and I am currently enrolled in a Python for Data Analytics course to further develop my skills.
+I am a highly motivated data enthusiast with a passion for using data to inform business decisions.
+I have experience in SQL, Power BI, Python, and Excel, and I am constantly expanding my knowledge and skills in data analytics.

-Background: While I have a background in web development, including HTML, CSS, JavaScript, Bootstrap and jQuery, I have found my true passion lies in the field of data analytics.
+💻 Technical Skills
+SQL
+Power BI
+Python
+Excel
+Video editing

+🎯 Career Goals
-Career Goals: As a data analyst, I hope to use my skills to uncover insights and help organizations make data-driven decisions.
+As a data analyst, my goal is to uncover insights and help organizations make data-driven decisions.
+I am excited to collaborate with like-minded professionals in the fields of data analytics and video production to make a positive impact in our industries.

-Video Editing: In addition to my technical skills, I also have experience as a video editor, having worked as a freelancer on projects ranging from business promotions to social media content.
-My experience in video editing has taught me the importance of attention to detail and effective communication, skills that will serve me well in any career.
+🤝 Let's Connect

-I am excited to explore new opportunities and connect with like-minded professionals in the fields of data analytics and video production.
-Let's connect and see how we can collaborate to make a positive impact in our industries.
+I am always interested in connecting with other professionals in the field, so please don't hesitate to reach out to me on LinkedIn(https://www.linkedin.com/in/inaam-ullah-khan-b09535216/).
+Let's chat and see how we can collaborate!